-Safeguarding concerns and allegations of abuse against staff
+36.Allegations of abuse against staff

-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's and Barnet's Allegations of Abuse Against Staff Policy, a copy of which is accessible to all staff.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with the LA's Allegations of Abuse Against Staff Policy which the school has adopted - a copy of which will be available to all staff.
 The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.

-When managing allegations against staff, the school will recognise the distinction between allegations that meet the harm threshold and allegations that do not, also known as "low-level concerns", as defined in the Allegations of Abuse Against Staff Policy.

-Allegations that meet the harm threshold include instances where staff have:
+When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns", as defined in the Allegations of Abuse Against Staff Policy.
+Allegations that meet the harms threshold include instances where staff have: